kannibalox/rtorrent-docs/docs/include-cmd-bt.rst

 Throttles are names for bandwidth limitation rules (for upload, download, or both).
-The throttle assigned to the item in focus can be changed using ``Ctrl-T`` – it will rotate through all defined ones.
+The throttle assigned to the item in focus can be changed using :kbd:`Ctrl-T` – it will rotate through all defined ones.

 There are two system throttles, ``NULL`` and the one with an empty name.  ``NULL`` is a special throttle for *unlimited*, and the latter is the *global* throttle, which is the default for new items and what's shown in the status bar on the left as ``[Throttle ‹UP›/‹DOWN› KB]``.

-**TODO** Explain how throttles work, borrowing from the global throttle.

 Other commands in this group determine the limits for upload / download slots, and the amount of peers requested in tracker